tagsys/tagbeat/README.md

 ```
 Note: Please grab a coffee.
 It will take a very very long time to generate these basis.
-When finished, please copy "500.txt, 1000.txt, ..., 8000.txt" to <code><PROJECT_ROOT_DIRECTORY>/basis</code>.
+When finished, please copy "500.txt, 1000.txt, ..., 8000.txt" to <code> PROJECT_ROOT_DIRECTORY/basis</code>.
 Or, you can directly download these basis from here.
 Extract it to the project directory.

 3.Run the complie.sh, which will download the necessary Javascript dependencies.
 ```
 bash comiple.sh
 ```
-3.Run the project with Maven.
+4.Run the project with Maven.
 ```
 mvn run
 ```